Personal identity number (Sweden): Format

 With citizens and other persons born in Sweden, the identity number is issued soon after the birth of a child has been reported by the parents and medical professionals.
 In exceptional cases, the number may be changed later in life, typically because the date of birth or the registration of gender of the child were in error.
 If a person changes their legal gender, they will be issued a new identity number as well to reflect their new legal gender.
 Changes in the records of who were someone's biological parents do not affect the number, which has nothing to do with family circumstances.

 A review on the Swedish Personal Identity Number was published in 2009 by medical researchers and representatives of the Tax authority, Statistics Sweden and the National Board of Health and Welfare.

-There is a problem that the numbers are going to run out for certain dates, mainly the 1st of some months, which have been used in birth certificates in some countries where births often have not been properly registered.
+In February 2007, the Swedish Tax Agency highlighted a problem that the identity numbers were going to run out for certain dates, mainly the 1st of some months, which have been used in birth certificates in some countries where births often have not been properly registered.
 Often numbers that have been used by now deceased people are reused for the reason of lack of numbers, something that can cause problems.

 The formal definition of a Swedish personal identity number is in Folkbokföringslagen.